yetanothermightytool/powershell/vbr/vbr-dynamic-surebackup/README.md

 ~~~~

 ## Purpose
-This PowerShell script automates the mass testing process using Veeam Backup & Replication (VBR).
+This PowerShell script automates the mass testing process using Veeam Backup & Replication.
 It creates and manages SureBackup jobs to facilitate efficient and scalable application testing in a virtual lab setup.

 The script performs the following tasks: